casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 - Look for NamedKeys in this format: "cep78_*_m_1000_p_#".
 - Query each "cep78_*_m_1000_p_#" dictionary using the `casper-client get-dictionary-item` and the `dictionary-address`.

-The second method is a [contract-centric approach](#querying-the-contract), in which you interrogate the NFT contract.
+The second method is a [contract-centric approach](#querying-the-contract), in which you explore the NFT contract.
 This method is more secure than the first approach and can be used when you need to verify or cannot trust an account's NamedKeys.
 To apply this method, follow these steps:

 - Query the "page_table" dictionary from the CEP-78 contract using its seed URef and the account hash (without the "account-hash-" prefix).
 - Then, query each page dictionary given its seed URef and the account hash (again, without the "account-hash-" prefix).